simon-stahlberg/mimir/experiments/github/README.md

 ## 7. Conclusions

 We conclude that Fast-Downward performs best in the grounded setting.
-Powerlifted is a strong planner in hard-to-ground tasks but performs significantly worse on easy-to-ground tasks regarding coverage, search time, and total time in the IPC STRIPS benchmarks.
-Mimir performs strongly in hard-to-ground and easy-to-ground benchmarks, making it an overall strong competitor.
+Powerlifted is a strong planner on hard-to-ground tasks but performs significantly worse on easy-to-ground tasks regarding coverage, search time, and total time in the IPC STRIPS benchmarks.
+Mimir performs strongly on hard-to-ground and easy-to-ground benchmarks, making it an overall strong competitor.
 Most importantly, its capability of running in lifted or grounded mode makes it a highly flexible system that can easily adapt to benchmark requirements.
 Furthermore, Mimir's lifted mode supports an expressive fragment of PDDL, including ADL specifications.